jean-cq/Orbital-JustMakeCents/README.md

 6. Budget
     - Display the percentage of money spent against the budget
     - Allow users to set their own budget for each category
-7. UI completed except for Analytics page
+7. Analytics page

-## 🧭Features to be completed by the mid of July
-1. Analytics page
     - Allow users to visualise their daily expenses(e.g. pie chart and bar plot)
+8. Profile
+    - Settings and badge collection

+## 🧭Features to be completed in the future
-2. Budget
+1. Budget
     - Provide recommendations on adjustments to the budget with machine learning(if possible)
-3. Shopping list
+2. Shopping list
     - Provide recommendations on how much and how frequent certain products should be purchased with machine learning
-4. Notification
+3. Notification
     - Remind users of returning the money to friends and banks
-5. Profile
-    - Settings and badge collection
-6. Login
-    - Forget Password

 ## ❓Addressing concerns raised in Milestone 1
 - Incentives consistently motivate users